To begin searching within the

 Many children are held in inhuman conditions and in adult facilities—in violation of their human rights—where they are at high risk of violence, rape, and sexual assault, including acts of torture and cruel, inhuman, or degrading treatment or punishment.
 The Office of the High Commissioner for Human Rights recently released the "Global Study on Children Deprived of Liberty" (OCT 2019).https://www.ohchr.org/EN/HRBodies/CRC/StudyChildrenDeprivedLiberty/Pages/Index.aspx

-The United Nations has added "Coronavirus Disease (COVID–19)" web pages where it posts informational resources and its most recent updates on the pandemic.https://www.un.org/en/coronavirus
+The United Nations maintains "COVID–19 Response" web pages where it posts informational resources and its most recent updates on the pandemic.https://www.un.org/en/coronavirus

-The Department of Global Communications has posted the photo essay "We're All in This Together" as part of the UN website's "COVID–19 Response" section.https://www.un.org/en/coronavirus/covid-19-photo-essay-we%E2%80%99re-all-together
+The Department of Global Communications has posted the photo essay "We're All in This Together" as part of the United Nations' "COVID–19 Response" section on its website.https://www.un.org/en/coronavirus/covid-19-photo-essay-we%E2%80%99re-all-together

 Launched in 1993 and updated in 2016, the Official Document System (ODS) is an online database of United Nations documents that has full-text, born-digital documents published from 1993 onward.
 The ODS also includes scanned documents that were published between 1946 and 1993.
 Documents are available in the official languages of the United Nations.
 Some documents are also available in German.https://documents.un.org/prod/ods.nsf/home.xsp